-We are an active consortium of 43 Chicago-area cultural heritage museums, centers and historical societies who span 30 neighborhoods and 9 suburbs in the Chicago area and represent over 30 different cultures from around the world.
+We are an active consortium of over 40 Chicago-area cultural heritage museums, centers, and historical societies that span 23 neighborhoods and 11 suburbs in the Chicago area and represent over 30 different cultures from around the world.

 Our vision is a city where all communities have a voice, and cross-cultural dialogue and collaboration are an integral part of Chicago’s civic fabric.

-The Chicago Cultural Alliance is the only organization of its kind in the US, representing 43 Chicago-area cultural heritage museums, centers, and historical societies, our Core Members.
+The Chicago Cultural Alliance is the only organization of its kind in the US, representing over 40 Chicago-area cultural heritage museums, centers, and historical societies, our Core Members.
 Through the Alliance, Core Members are connected to a wide range of civic and arts organizations, our Partners.
-Our Partners and Core Members works together to increase each other’s capacity, working towards our shared vision of a more culturally inclusive and equitable region.
+Our Partners and Core Members work together to increase each other’s capacity, working towards our shared vision of a more culturally inclusive and equitable region.

 The Alliance was formally created in 2006 as an outgrowth of The Field Museum as the Cultural Connections program.
 Under the leadership of Drs.
 Alaka Wali and Dr. Rosa Cabrera, a steering committee of cultural connections members developed the business plan, chartered the new organization, and recruited the founding board of the Chicago Cultural Alliance.

 The Alliance’s programming and services celebrate diversity, preserve history, and honor tradition while amplifying cross-cultural collaboration.
-Offerings include large-scale collaborative programming that showcase our membership’s work and missions, shared services and professional development opportunities that build capacity, and promotion that platforms cultural events and exhibits across the city.
+Offerings include large-scale collaborative programming that showcases our membership’s work and missions, shared services, and professional development opportunities that build capacity, and promotion that platforms cultural events and exhibits across the city.

 - First voice of Core Members and their communities is central to the Alliance’s operations and programs, leading to social change driven by community concerns and resources.